 Flavor Tip: Nowadays, kombu kelp seaweed is also added to the cooking water for sushi rice for an added umami touch.

 While the sticky texture of short-grain rice is ideal for sushi, it also lends itself to a variety of other dishes perfectly.
 I love experimenting in the kitchen to always surprise my guests with traditional ingredients moonlighting in a new context.

 Start by exploring new ways to add umami flavor to the rice.
 Make your meal an entire multi-sensory experience with Italian Sushi — all the same look and feel of sushi with Italian flavors wrapped in prosciutto!
 Or, add whipped egg whites into the rice for a Sushi Burger with a golden crispy bun.

 My favorite way to use sushi rice is to do the completely unexpected and make it into a delectable rich and creamy dessert!
 This Toasted Pecan Rice Cream speaks for itself simmered with sugar, vanilla, eggs, milk and cream and combined with toasted pecans for a crunch in each bite.
 Or, layer everything together to create a show-stopping version of a classic with this chocolatey decadent Almond Joy Torte.

 My challenge for you is to use this guide as a starting block to create your own culinary masterpiece using quality ingredients, like RiceSelect® Sushi Rice.
 Supposedly destined for one thing, you have the power to transform it into something deliciously your own.
-Try any of these recipes using another rice grain, quinoa or branch out and try an orzo salad or a pearl couscous recipe!
+Try any of these recipes using another rice grain, quinoa or branch out and try an orzo salad, a shrimp salad recipe or a pearl couscous recipe!
 Whatever you choose, make sure to share your spontaneous brilliance with me on social media by tagging @riceselect